Sexually Transmitted Infections

 also be spread through non-sexual means such as via blood or blood products.
 Many STIs—including

-syphilis, herpes B, HIV, chlamydia, gonorrhoea, herpes, and HPV—can also be transmitted from
+syphilis, hepatitis, HIV, chlamydia, gonorrhoea, herpes, and HPV—can also be transmitted from

 mother to child during pregnancy and childbirth.